tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/validation-falsification.md

 ## Introduction

-This building block provides a comprehensive overview of several tests used to verify the assumptions of the RDD design that ensure robustness of the analysis.
+This topic provides a comprehensive overview of several tests used to verify the assumptions of the RDD design that ensure robustness of the analysis.

 The Regression Discontuinity Design (RDD) assumes **no precise manipulation** at the cutoff.
 Precise manipulation happens if subjects know the cutoff and manipulate accordingly whether they end up below or above the cutoff, which determines whether they belong to the treatment or control group.
 As a result, treatment assignment is not as good as random anymore at the cutoff value of the running variable.
 An example of precise manipulation would be if in a targeted aid program for lower-income groups, some subject position themselves just below the cutoff of income level to qualify for this aid.

-In this building block we discuss 6 validation methods, based on various empirical implications of the unobservable RD assumptions that are expected to hold in most cases.
+In this topic we discuss 6 validation methods, based on various empirical implications of the unobservable RD assumptions that are expected to hold in most cases.
 These methods are explored within both the standard [continuity-based approach](/continuity/approach) and the extended [local randomization approach](/local/randomization).

 {{% tip %}}
 __Falsification Test__